JuliaParallel/MPI.jl/docs/src/knownissues.md

 After that, [this script](https://gist.github.com/luraess/c228ec08629737888a18c6a1e397643c) can be used to verify if ROCm-aware MPI is functional (modified after the CUDA-aware version from [here](https://discourse.julialang.org/t/cuda-aware-mpi-works-on-system-but-not-for-julia/75060/11)).
 It may be preferred to run the Julia ROCm-aware MPI script launching it from a shell script (as suggested [here](https://discourse.julialang.org/t/cuda-aware-mpi-works-on-system-but-not-for-julia/75060/4)).

-## Microsoft MPI

-### Custom operators on 32-bit Windows
+## Custom reduction operators

-It is not possible to use [custom operators with 32-bit Microsoft MPI](https://github.com/JuliaParallel/MPI.jl/issues/246), as it uses the `stdcall` calling convention, which is not supported by [Julia's C-compatible function pointers](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/index.html#Creating-C-Compatible-Julia-Function-Pointers-1).
+It is not possible to use custom reduction operators [with 32-bit Microsoft MPI](https://github.com/JuliaParallel/MPI.jl/issues/246) on Windows and on [ARM CPUs](https://github.com/JuliaParallel/MPI.jl/issues/404) with any operating system.
+These issues are due to due how custom operators are currently implemented in MPI.jl, that is by using [closure cfunctions](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/index.html#Closure-cfunctions).
+However they have two limitations:

+* [Julia's C-compatible function pointers](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/index.html#Creating-C-Compatible-Julia-Function-Pointers-1) cannot be used where the `stdcall` calling convention is expected, which is the case for 32-bit Microsoft MPI,
+* closure cfunctions in Julia are based on LLVM trampolines, which are not supported on ARM architecture.